haw230/the-anadromi-project/stage-1-hill-climbing/1-linear-search/README.md

 # Linear Search

 ## Introduction
 Suppose I had a collection of numbers, which we'll call a [*list*](list "collection of numbers"), how would I find a specific [*element*](element "just an item") in that list?
+That's what linear search does for us.
+Finding and matching values is extremely important in daily life, whether you're doing a Google search or ```ctrl + f``` in a doc, or looking up values for your company, searching is present.
+Let's go implement our first algorithm that can search through a list!

+## Theory
 Let's take the list ```[1, 2, 3, 4 ,5]``` and let's say I wanted to find the [*index*](index "position in list") of the number 3.
 The way the linear search algorithm works is that it will compare the number we are looking for with every element in the list, starting from the beginning.

 First, it would compare 3 with 1.

 They're not equal, so we move on to 2.
 3 doesn't equal 2, so we move on again.

 Now we have reached 3 and 3—they match and we [*return*](return "give back") the index.

 If by the end, there has been no matches, just return -1.
-The problem is solved!
+That's all there is to it!

 ## Pseudocode
 Of course, we have to code it.
 Here, I'll present the pseudocode and theory necessary to successfully implement a linear search.